EtienneTho/cei/README.md

 # Examples
-* 'main_example_cei.m': run an example of CEI computations for a given signal provided in the folder './data/' Below is an example of output of a short-term CEI and the comparison with the Short-Term Fourier Transform
+* 'main_example_cei.m': run an example of CEI computations for a given signal provided in the folder './data/' Below is an example of output of a short-term CEI and the comparison with the Short-Term Fourier Transform in the case of the missing fundamental.
+The CEI transform reconstruct the missing spectrum.

 ![Example](https://github.com/EtienneTho/cei/blob/main/short_term_CEI.png)

 # Dependences